Members of the “Bio-based and circular economy” are:

 - BLOOM, Horizon 2020, EU project “Boosting European Citizens´ Knowledge and Awareness of Bio-Economy Research and Innovation”

-- SYMBI, Interreg Europe, EU project “Industrial symbiosis”
+- SYMBI, Department of Regional Policy, Interreg Europe, EU project “Industrial symbiosis”

 Our current economy is a fossil-based economy.
 We are dependent upon oil and gas for our electricity, cooling and heating, fuels for transport, as well as for the production of materials and chemicals.
 A bio-based economy on the other hand, is not dependent upon fossil resources but is based on biomass.
 The bio-based economy can be seen as a part of a broader green economy.
 A green economy uses biomass, but also runs on wind and solar energy and encompasses resource efficient industries that fall outside the sphere of biomass production and usage.
 Strictly speaking fossil resources are also made up of biomass, but these came into being over millions of years, while biomass like plants and trees can be used immediately.
 There are several types of biomass that can have valuable applications in the bio-based economy.